andotherstuff/website/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Make your changes
+3. Make your changes to files in the **root directory** (not in `public/`)
-4. Copy HTML files to public folder
+4. Test locally with `npm run dev`
-5. Test locally
+5. Commit your changes (`git commit -m 'Add some feature'`)
-6. Commit your changes (`git commit -m 'Add some feature'`)
+6. Push to the branch (`git push origin feature/your-feature`)
-7. Push to the branch (`git push origin feature/your-feature`)
+7. Open a Pull Request

-8. Open a Pull Request
+**Note:** You don't need to manually sync files to the `public/` directory - this happens automatically during the build and deployment process.

 ## License